 We host landing pages on our servers, and each Mailchimp Landing Page each has a unique URL.
 Landing page URLs include the domain mailchi.mp, and a URL path that's split into two parts: an identifier and a page title.

-The identifier is unique to the list associated with your page.
-If you're using a product template, this is the list associated with your connected store.
+The identifier is unique to the audience associated with your page.
+If you're using a product template, this is the audience associated with your connected store.
 The landing page subject is chosen by you and is unique to your landing page.